 Peer-To-Peer (P2P) networks have become increasingly popular across college campuses in the last five years, as students have begun 'sharing' songs and other files amongst one another.
-P2P networks, for the purposes of this paper, are defined to be end-to-end networks that "are used for sharing content like audio, video, data or anything in digital format" (Wikipedia 2005).
-However, this presents a problem as Universities try to deal with the legal and moral problems of file sharing.
+However, this presents a problem as Universities try to deal with the legal and moral problems with file sharing.
 Schools have proposed a variety of policies regarding P2P file sharing.
-Duke University has adopted a lassie faire policy towards those who use P2P systems.
-The policy at Duke is the best policy for the University as it protects its own, the students, to the fullest extent of the law and does not invade their privacy.
-Moreover, it protects its resources equally well.
+Duke has adopted a lassie faire policy towards those who download via P2P systems.
+The policy enacted by Duke is the best policy for the University as it protects its own, the students, to the fullest extent of the law and does not invade students' privacy.

-This paper will look at how Duke students use P2P networks and how Duke has handled its network and system resources.
+This paper will look at students at Duke University use P2P networks and how Duke has handled the networks.
 To do this a survey was conducted of current freshman at Duke-all of whom own iPods.
 Statistics from the Office of Information Technology pertaining to bandwidth consumption will also be used to explain Duke's use.
 Finally, student use at Duke will be compared with the general Internet community's use of P2P networks and other methods of downloading.
 These three components will provide a characterization of Duke students' tendencies as it relates to digital music.

-It will also examine the approaches used by three other major universities:

-University of California - Irvine, University of Florida, and Pennsylvania State plans to best P2P use on campus with varying degrees of success.
+It will also examine the approaches used by three other major universities: University of California - Irvine, University of Florida, and Pennsylvania State University.
+These three Universities, along with Duke, have implemented four diverse plans to best supervise P2P use on campus.
 A comparison of the four Universities will allow for a recommendation of policy.